 A provision for onerous contracts is recognized when the expected benefits to be derived by the Company from a contract are lower than the unavoidable cost of meeting its obligations under the contract.

-The Company has provided for all material provisions at December 31, 2020 and December 31, 2019.
+The Company has provided for all material provisions at December 31, 2021 and 2020.

-(k) Share-based payment transactions
+(j) Share-based payment transactions